akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

 **Criteria Of Success**

-Be apple to successfully build a Movie Recommendation engine with the highest possible retrieval accuracy (Predicting Movies) AND with the lowest Loss/RMSE (Ranking Movies)
+The ability to build a Movie Recommendation Engine with the highest possible retrieval accuracy (Predicting Movies) AND with the lowest Loss/RMSE (Ranking Movies)

 **Constraints**